 Sundays, it turns out, are the busiest days of the week, with up to a half dozen planes arriving in the morning.

-Walking out the back side of the airport building, I saw a local holding a sign for The Eden Yacht.
-It was Felipe, who'd serve as our naturalist/guide for the whole 8-day journey.
+Walking out the backside of the airport building, I saw a local holding a sign for The Eden yacht.
+It was Felipe who'd serve as our naturalist/guide for the whole 8-day journey.

 Boarding the Eden Yacht

 But before we could get going, we had to wait for the rest of the boat's passengers to arrive.
 And that took another 45 minutes, as they were on the flight that arrived after mine.

-The interior design was modern, their were tablecloths on the two dining room tables, a handsome bar, and even a flat screen TV in the lounge area.
+The interior design was modern; there were tablecloths on the two dining room tables, a handsome bar, and even a flat-screen TV in the lounge area.

-I wasn't surprised to learn I was bunking with Sebastian, a Canadian truck driver with a penchant for backpacking, however neither of us expected to be given a room on the 2nd level.
+I wasn't surprised to learn I was bunking with Sebastian, a Canadian truck driver with a penchant for backpacking; however, neither of us expected to be given a room on the 2nd level.

 The bathroom was small, clean, and better than I expected.
 In addition to a central AC system feeding the room, we had the ability to open our window and let a breeze in.

 Next, we had a briefing by Felipe regarding the afternoon's itinerary.
-We'd have our first nature walk on nearby Bachas Beach, followed by snorkeling, but first we'd have lunch.
+We'd have our first nature walk on nearby Bachas Beach, followed by snorkeling, but first, we'd have lunch.

-For the passenger's comfort I gather, all meals are served while the boat is stationary, so we ate while bobbing around in the now-empty harbor.
+For the passenger's comfort, I gather, all meals are served while the boat is stationary, so we ate while bobbing around in the now-empty harbor.

-Visiting Bachas Beach on Santa Cruz Island
+Bachas Beach on Santa Cruz Island

 After lunch, we motored over to Bachas Beach.
 Several other yachts were already anchored offshore, and I began to wonder if we'd have time to snorkel.

 As we got closer, a giant flock of Blue Footed Boobies could be seen.
-And there were people snorkeling amongst them all in the clear blue waters.
+And people were snorkeling amongst them all in the clear blue waters.

-We quickly saw our first Marine Iguanas, as well as red Sally Lightfoot Crabs, herons, and a few other types of birds.
+We quickly saw our first Marine Iguanas and red Sally Lightfoot Crabs, herons, and a few other types of birds.

-After visiting the ponds, we arrived back at the main beach, which was now devoid of the Boobies, and snorkelers who'd returned to their yachts already.
+After visiting the ponds, we arrived back at the main beach, which was now devoid of the Boobies and snorkelers who'd returned to their yachts already.

 There was a sweet stillness to the beach at sunset.
-I was no longer in a hurry, and could enjoy the moment.
+I was no longer in a hurry and could enjoy the moment.